 The good news is that by switching to a virtual reception desk, you're effortlessly responding to the new way of working.
 You receive customers professionally at any time and deliveries are fully automated, 24/7.
 The main benefit: being cost savings amounting to 90,000 euros per year.
 Step right in!

 75% of paper mail consists of invoices, reminders, and other accounting documents.
 Agree with all your suppliers (and customers) to send invoices and mail directly to the appropriate department by digital means only.
 In three months’ time, you can digitise up to 90% of all incoming mail: no reception costs, much more efficient processing, and good for the environment.

-3. Automate the receipt of deliveries and parcels
+Step 2.
+Automate the receipt of deliveries and parcels

 Opening the door, checking a delivery, signing and stocking it, and notifying employees is all very time-consuming.
 Place a smart parcel box at the reception desk so that you can automate up to 30% of the reception staff’s tasks.

-4. Welcome visitors with a visitor management system
+Step 3.
+Receive visitors with a visitor management system

 Step 5.
 Outsource telephone calls to the reception desk

 Your mail is digitally delivered, parcels are distributed via the parcel machine, and visitors are greeted by your visitor management system.
 But what about the phones?
-Most calls today are made directly to the employee’s mobile phone or other devices.
+Most calls today are made directly to the employee’s mobile phone or other device.
 The remaining incoming calls can be answered perfectly by a call centre.
 Employees receive an email and can call back when it suits them.
 This cost is also limited because you only pay by the phone call.